pheuter/backrock/README.md

 backrock
 ========

-A simple web framework for Meteor based on Backbone.
+A simple web framework for Meteor, based on Backbone.